graphhopper/graphhopper/README.md

 #### Java usage

-Have a look at `MapMatchingResource.java` to see how the web services is implemented on top of library functions to get an idea how to use map matching in your own project.
+Have a look at `MapMatchingResource.java` to see how the web service is implemented on top of library functions to get an idea how to use map matching in your own project.

 Use this Maven dependency: